 Awards and honors include the John Murbach Scholarship for Collaborative Design presented at the 2010 Michael Merritt Awards, an Equity Jeff Award nomination for Best Scenic Design for Broadsword, and the 2014 Broadwayworld.com Chicago Award for Best Scenic Design of a Musical for Sweeney Todd.
 Stephen’s work was also showcased at the 2011 Prague Quadrennial.
 An advocate of using creativity as a problem solving and learning tool, Stephen has served as an adjunct professor at Long Island University, lectured and designed at the New School, and taught for Opera for All, an educational program empowering public school students to develop and produce original operas.

-Originally from Chicago, Stephen lives on the Upper West Side with his wife and is a member of United Scenic Artists local 829.
+Stephen is a graduate of the Theater School at DePaul University and lives with his (much smarter) wife on the Upper West Side.
+He is a member of United Scenic Artists Local 829.